-Volpe used its data and system engineering expertise in 2006 to develop a maritime domain awareness (MDA) network known as the Maritime Safety and Security Information System (MSSIS) for the U.S. Navy Sixth Fleet.
+Volpe used its data and system engineering expertise to develop a maritime domain awareness (MDA) network known as the Maritime Safety and Security Information System (MSSIS) for the U.S. Navy Sixth Fleet.
 MSSIS is a low-cost, unclassified, near real-time network that is used to track vessels as they traverse the world’s waterways.
 Countries that employ MSSIS in their shipping operations are able to share data from Automatic Identification Systems (AIS).
 The primary goal of MSSIS is to increase maritime safety and security through a comprehensive situational awareness display of vessels equipped with AIS.

 Today, more than 70 countries have joined the MSSIS network, which has significantly improved maritime safety and economic stability for participating countries.
 The system currently tracks more than 62,000 vessels and continues to be an invaluable tool for security forces globally, providing support for international military operations and joint exercises as well as search-and-rescue missions.
 This effort has furthered Volpe’s historical work in the development of MDA networks, such as its innovative work on the Panama Canal and Saint Lawrence Seaway.

 Maintaining timely and accurate maritime domain awareness posed a dilemma for the U.S. Navy for a number of years.
 Prior to implementing MSSIS and AIS technology, the U.S. Navy had a very limited view of the nation’s coastline and of the number and destinations of ships traversing U.S. and international waters.